 Through the accreditation process, hospitals are able to identify specific areas for improvement and develop action plans to advance quality of care.
 Corazon provides a customized dashboard each quarter based on these metrics and summarizing the hospital’s performance.
 These indicators allow program leaders to easily identify opportunities, and afford them the opportunity to collaborate with national experts at Corazon in developing a plan.

 Maintaining a proactive approach to quality and program management will continue to be of even greater focus as “long-hauler” COVID patients and other long-term effects of the pandemic are realized, whether from patients choosing to not seek care or other factors.
 Cardiovascular remains one of the most closely-watched services within a hospital for quality data.
-If providers exceed just 2% mortality, it can start to make headlines in local news.
+If providers exceed just 1% mortality for PCI and 2% for OHS, it can start to make headlines in local news.
 Proactively seeking oversight from Corazon, whether through accreditation or peer review, can help to maintain a focus on these important measures to ensure they remain a positive attribute for the hospital.